Lonitch/Lonitch.github.io/_posts/2020-07-06-Radiation-Matter-Interaction-III.md

 which indicates the conservation of momenta.

 ## Natural linewidth and self-energy
-So far all the transition probability expressions from previous sections have $\delta-$functions to satisfy the momentum/energy conservation.
+So far all the transition probability expressions from previous sections have $$\delta-$$functions to satisfy the momentum/energy conservation.
 However, the photon emitting from a particle corresponds to a wave of finite length and duration.
-According to the Heisenberg's uncertainty principle, there must be uncertainty in particle's energy that is related to the lifetime of excited states, i.e. $\Delta E\geq \hbar/\tau$.
-Therefore, the photon emission spectrum from a particle must be made of lines with finide width rather than a spectrum of infinite peaks of $\delta-$function.
+According to the Heisenberg's uncertainty principle, there must be uncertainty in particle's energy that is related to the lifetime of excited states, i.e. $$\Delta E\geq \hbar/\tau$$.
+Therefore, the photon emission spectrum from a particle must be made of lines with finide width rather than a spectrum of infinite peaks of $$\delta-$$function.
 This section shows a way to correct such error.

-Here we employ a method that is similar to what we have seen in the coherence state section of Part II blog, that is, writing the eigenstates of EM+particle system $\mid\psi\rangle$ as a linear combination of unperturbed states $\mid\phi_n\rangle$,
+Here we employ a method that is similar to what we have seen in the coherence state section of Part II blog, that is, writing the eigenstates of EM+particle system $$\mid\psi\rangle$$ as a linear combination of unperturbed states $$\mid\phi_n\rangle$$,

 $$|\psi\rangle=\sum_{n} c_{n}(t) \exp \left(-\frac{\mathrm{i} E_{n}}{\hbar} t\right)\left|\phi_{n}\right\rangle\tag{6.1},$$